 Inspired by the feeling that there should be a space to debate such issues at the Festival, we organised a day long programme that addressed the global food system, land use, poverty & hunger worldwide and challenges for farming locally.

-Rosie Boycott speaking at the Abergavenny Food Festival Just Food event on Friday September 16th at St Mary’s Church.
+Rosie Boycott speaking at the Abergavenny Food Festival Just Food event at St Mary’s Church.

 The Just Food event organised by Abergavenny Community Canteen in association with Abergavenny Transition Town was a resounding success with over 200 people visiting the series of short talks and discussions and eating the delicious food cooked by the Chef Kate and her dedicated team of workers.